capoony/Chapter7-InvPopGenomics/README.md

 This analysis resulted in 62 and 26 diagnostic SNPs for *In(2L)t* and *In(3R)Payne*, respectively.
 In the following paragraphs, we will use these marker SNPs to indirectly infer inversion frequencies in other genomic datasets, but before that, we will test if inversions influence population structure in *D. melanogaster* population samples from North America and Europe without prior information on inversion frequencies in the corresponding samples.

 #### (3.2) The influence of inversions on population structure
 To this end, we will use the largest Pool-Seq dataset of natural *D. melanogaster* populations available to date.
 The DEST v.2.0 dataset combines more than 700 population samples of world-wide fruitflies from different sources that were densely collected through space and time mostly from North American and from European populations.
 All shotgun sequence data were processed with a standardized trimming and mapping pipeline (as described above) prior to joint SNP calling with the heuristic variant caller `PoolSNP`.
 In our analysis pipeline, we will take advantage of this comprehensive and quantitative SNP datasest and focus particularly on population samples collected from North America and Europe.
 Moreover, DEST v.2.0. also provides rich metadata, including detailed information on the sampling date and location, basic sequencing statistics (such as read depths, SNP counts, etc.) and recommendations based on data quality assessments.
+With the help of these metadata, we will subset the full data and only consider population samples of high quality.

 > As a first step, we will download both the DEST v.2.0 SNP data in VCF file-format and the corresponding metadata as a comma-separated (CSV) table from the DEST website.
 In addition, we will download two scripts from the DEST pipeline that are needed for the downstream analaysis.